 BCNA Meeting Schedules:

-BCNA General Association Meeting: 2ndTuesday,
+BCNA General Association Meeting: 2ndTuesday, every other month

 BCNA Steering Committee Meeting: 1st Monday, each month

 BCNA Zoning Committee Meeting: 3rd Monday each month